 - 1. Means: Incident just ahead, on track or very near it - 2.
-Action: Slow Down, be observant/ready for evasive maneuvers - 3.
+Action: Slow Down Significantly, be ready for evasive maneuvers - 3.
 Action: No Passing on this section of track

-NOTE: "...this section of track" means the track remains Yellow until you cross the next manned corner station displaying no flag or green flag
+NOTE: "...this section of track" means the track remains Yellow until you cross the next manned corner station displaying no flag or completely past the incident